-We the undersigned, in our respective capacities as Chairman and Chief Executive Officer (Officiating) and Chief Financial Officer of Noida Toll Bridge Company Limited ("the Company") to the best of our knowledge and belief certify that:
+We the undersigned, in our respective capacities as Executive Director and Chief Financial Officer of Noida Toll Bridge Company Limited ("the Company") to the best of our knowledge and belief certify that:

 - a.
-We have reviewed financial statements for the year ended March 31, 2022 and that to the best of our knowledge and belief, we state that: - i. these statements do not contain any materially untrue statement or omit any material fact or contain statements that might be misleading; - ii. these statements together present a true and fair view of the Company's affairs and are in compliance with existing accounting standards, applicable laws and regulations. - b.
+We have reviewed financial statements (both standalone and consolidated) including the statement of cash flows and statement of changes in equity for the year ended March 31, 2023 and that to the best of our knowledge and belief, we state that: - these statements do not contain any materially untrue statement or omit any material fact or contain statements that might be misleading; - ii. these statements together present a true and fair view of the Company's affairs and are in compliance with existing accounting standards, applicable laws and regulations. - b.
 We further state that to the best of our knowledge and belief, no transactions are entered into by the Company during the year, which are fraudulent, illegal or violative of the Company's code of conduct. - c.
 We are responsible for establishing and maintaining internal controls over financial reporting and that we have evaluated the effectiveness of internal control systems pertaining to financial reporting of the Company and have disclosed to the Auditors and the Audit Committee, deficiencies in the design or operation of internal controls, if any, of which we are aware and the steps we have taken or propose to take to rectify these deficiencies. - d.
 We have indicated to the Auditors and the Audit Committee: - i. significant changes, if any, in internal control over financial reporting during the year; - ii. significant changes, if any, in accounting policies during the year and that the same have been disclosed in the notes to the financial statements; and - iii. instances of significant fraud of which we have become aware and the involvement therein, if any, of the management or an employee having a significant role in the Company's internal control system over financial reporting.